 Elitebet has a decent sports betting offer.
-Having around 17 sports is nothing that will blow your mind, but it should be enough for most of the casual punters.
+Having around 17 sports is nothing that will blow your mind, but it should be enough for most casual punters.
 The most important thing is that all of the popular sports are there.
 You’ll find cricket, Rugby Union, Rugby League, Soccer, as well as all of the US leagues, like NBA, NRL and NHL.

 I like the fact that there are also several niche sports available.
 But if you are seriously into betting on exotic leagues and tournaments, you’ll probably be better off with some of the big international bookmakers, like Unibet and bet365.

 My biggest complaint here is the lack of sports betting markets.
 They do cover all of the basic ones, but I would like to see a bit more depth, especially for the most popular sports.
 For example, at the time of writing this review, Elitebet Australia had less than 20 markets for AFL matches.
-On the other hand, TopSport was offering over 350 bets for the same matches.
+On the other hand, Unibet was offering over 350 bets for the same matches.
 Lots of regular customers don’t care about the advanced markets, but still, a bit more depth would make Elitebet a lot better.

 Sports Betting Odds Comparison

-I love betting with Elitebet app because of one simple reason – everything is as straightforward as possible.
+I love betting with the Elitebet app because of one simple reason – everything is as straightforward as possible.
 In most cases, I don’t even have to leave the homepage.
 When you open the app, you’ll see two tabs, one for racing and one for sports.
 Upcoming events are listed in each tab, with an option to quickly switch between thoroughbred, harness and greyhounds, or in the other case different sports.

 You can go to the main sports or racing pages by clicking the buttons in the menu below.
 But as I said, most of the times I finished everything on the start page.
-In case you want to check your account setting or contact the customer support, head out to the main menu in the top.
+In case you want to check your account setting or contact customer support, head out to the main menu at the top.

 The only thing to keep in mind is that you’ll have to get the Android app directly from the Elitebet website.
 I managed to do it without any hiccups, but if you’re not 100% feel free to take a look at our dedicated Elitebet mobile app review.